Rats are common, intelligent, social animals. They can feed on growing and stored fruits and vegetables.

 What are rats?

 Parallel grooves, where a rat's incisor teeth have bitten into the food material, are usually visible.
-Rat tunnels in the soil have an entrance diameter of 30-40mm.
+Rat tunnels in the soil have an entrance diameter of 30-40mm, about twice that created by mice or voles.
 Rat droppings may be visible where feeding has occurred.
-The pellets are cylindrical in shape with rounded ends and are about 15mm long and 5mm wide when fresh.
+The pellets are cylindrical in shape with rounded ends and are about 15mm long and 5mm wide when fresh, again about twice the size of mice or vole droppings.
 Adult rats are about 21cm long with relatively hairless tails that add another 18cm to the animal's length.

-Rats can cause damage to foods that we intend to eat, either while it is growing or after it has been harvested and is being stored.
+Rats can feed on the fruit and vegetables that we intend to eat, either while it is growing or after it has been harvested and is being stored.
 Rats will take food provided for wild birds, poultry and pets.
 Rats often carry a bacteria that can infect people, causing a form of jaundice known as leptospirosis or Weil's (pronounced 'Viles') disease (NHS information).
 The bacterium is spread in rats' urine and can persist in wet places.
 It infects people through cuts and abrasions or by ingestion.
 The risks can be minimised by taking some simple precautions listed here.

 Discourage rats by removing any accessible food sources, for example by making sure bins are sealed.
 When feeding wildlife such as birds, do not let access food build up (this will also help reduce the risk of spreading wildlife diseases).
 Removing clutter will reduce hiding and nesting places for these animals.
 More information on living with rats can be found in the RSPCA living with series.